Kylie Jenner Sings Along With Baby Daddy Travis Scott As He Plays Cannes Concert

 Kylie Jenner was Travis Scott’s biggest fan earlier this week as he played at the Spotify Beach Party at the Cannes Lions Festival.

 According to a June 21 report by The Daily Mail, Kylie Jenner and best friend, Jordyn Woods, both attended the concert.
-Kylie rocked a low cut denim top and a matching skirt, with a denim jacket slung over her shoulder.
+Kylie rocked a low cut denim top and a matching skirt with a denim jacket slung over her shoulder.
 She wore her hair down and donned a pair of sparkling earrings.
 Meanwhile, Jordyn wore a pair of khaki pants with a black crop top.

 Jenner documented the concert outing via her Instagram story.
 The Keeping Up with the Kardashians star and her gaggle of girlfriends shared videos of themselves singing along to Travis Scott’s songs as the crowd went wild in the background.